 The National Electric Code specifically states that nothing should be installed above these fixtures that will either trap heat or block free air circulation through the fixture.

-Light Bulb Wattage
+Is Light Bulb Wattage Important?

 In your case, your husband may have installed a fixture without the IC designation.
 If insulation is too close or on top of this fixture, the fixture will overheat.
 The problem may also be as simple as the light bulb within the fixture.
 If it is too large (too high a wattage), the bulb is creating too much heat.

 Remove the bulb and look inside the recessed light housing.
 You should see labeling which tells you the maximum wattage of the bulb that you can place in the fixture.
 Be sure to use the approved light trims for the fixture as well.
-Intermixing trims between fixtures can cause you to loose your UL rating.
+Intermixing trims between fixtures can cause you to lose your UL rating.

 The draft you feel is unnecessary.
 Many manufacturers now make recessed lights that are completely sealed.
 Using these fixtures can save you money.

 A single recessed light fixture that's not airtight can allow up to 2.5 million cubic feet of air to pass through it in one year.
 This type of air flow could waste up to 1 million BTU's of energy loss per fixture per year!